Authorization to Recruit

 When planning to send faculty members or other employees to conferences for recruiting purposes, please note that we pay one conference attendance per open position.

 The Provost's Office will reimburse the candidates and University employees for meal and local travel expenses associated with the recruitment visit.
 Note: We cannot reimburse faculty who take candidates to sporting events, movies, amusement parks, etc. Nor can we reimburse a faculty member for such items as housecleaning services when they have a candidate visit their home.
-Recruiting reimbursements should be limited to travel expenses (airfare, mileage, train), hotel while here, *meals, parking, taxis, etc.
+Recruiting reimbursements should be limited to travel expenses (airfare, mileage, train), hotel while here, *meals, parking, and taxis.
+We do not provide rental card without pre-approval.

 *Note: Meal Expenses should be limited to $80 per person or less (that includes tip and alcohol).
+Please note the expenditure procedures regarding alcohol: "The University will pay for the cost of alcoholic beverages up to a reasonable amount.
+Prudence should be used in the purchase of such beverages as they may comprise a significant portion of the cost of the meal.
+It is suggested that employees limit expenses for alcoholic beverages to the average cost of approximately $10, and not to exceed $15 per person."
 Accounts Payable requires an itemized receipt for meals, not just a credit card charge slip.
 If you do not have an itemized receipt, you must fill out a Missing Receipt Declaration form.
 It is located on the Accounts Payable website.
 Please include the names of those in attendance on the request for reimbursement.
 One dinner per candidate should be booked on campus at La Gran Terraza, if at all possible.
 A recruiting Advantage card may be checked out from the Provost's Office to pay for on-campus meals.

 Recruiting invoices, check requests, petty cash forms or expense reports should be sent to the Assistant Vice President for approval.
 Forms are available online from the Accounting Office's web site.
 Please follow all Account Payable policies (such as including original invoices and taping small receipts to sheets of paper).